 Sapphire glass

 Many PRIM models use sapphire glass (if it is not included, we are able to make sapphire glass to order).
 This is synthetic sapphire, a clear corundum, which is very scratch-resistant (sapphire glass can be scratched or broken during normal wear).
 On the Mohs scale, the hardness of sapphire corresponds to a level of 9, which is only one level less than diamond.
 Today, sapphire glass is the material of choice for many types of watches.
 With the development of technology, it is possible to treat these glasses with anti-reflective coating.
-This is a method where the glass is treated with an anti-reflective coating on one or both sides.
+It is a method where glass is treated with an anti-reflective coating on one or both sides.

 Water resistance